nihr43/rcss-notes/README.md

 1. What is your IP?
 	- `ip addr` for all interfaces and their addresses
 2. What is your Gateway?
-	- if packgage 'net-tools' is installed, `netstat-nr` shows known routes.
+	- if package `net-tools` is installed, `netstat-nr` shows known routes.
 Address associated with '0.0.0.0' is the default route.
 3. What are your DNS servers?
 	- `cat /etc/resolv.conf`
 4. Provide the IP address for rhn.missouri.edu